lyft/clutch/docs/blog/2021-01-19-frontend-asset-passthrough.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-How Clutch handles serving frontend assets without a CDN in a distributed multi version deployment.
+Ever wonder how Clutch handles serving frontend assets without a CDN in a distributed multi-version deployment?
-Will touch on how Lyft deploys Clutch and some of the early problems we faced when rolling it out.
+This article will touch on how Lyft deploys Clutch and some of the early problems we faced when rolling it out.

 <!--truncate-->

 ## Problem

-When deploying Clutch at Lyft we noticed very early on when deploying a new version a subset of users would fail to load some frontend assets.
+When deploying Clutch at Lyft we noticed very early on when deploying a new version, a subset of users would fail to load the webpage as some of the frontend assets could not be resolved.

-Clutch bundles all frontend assets into a single binary, which allows us to serve all frontend assets from disk easily.
+Clutch bundles all frontend assets into a single binary, which allows us to serve all frontend assets from disk, simplifying our architecture by omitting the need for a CDN.
-However the frontend assets they were requesting did not exist on the hosts that were serving their request.

-This problem was exacerbated when deploying to canary or waiting for the full production rollout to complete.
-As there were at least 2 different versions of the application take production traffic.

-On the surface it seems like the obvious solution would be to add a CDN and have that serve our static assets.
-However our decision making processing of adding new dependencies to the Clutch architecture is simple, unless absolutely necessary find a different way to solve the problem.
+However, this means that during deploys, particularly when deploying to canary (which at Lyft is a particular subset of the production environment), there will be an intermediary state in which the frontend assets requested by the user may not exist on the hosts serving that request while the rollout is still progressing, since during deploys, there will briefly exist two different versions of the application taking traffic.

+Typically, organizations solve this problem by simply adding a CDN to their service architecture and serve static assets from there.
-We want Clutch to be extremely easy to deploy and configure with as few external dependencies as possible which are not tied to a specific cloud provider.
+However, we decided to go a different route, as the Clutch architecture and design philosophy values simplicity and avoiding adding new dependencies unless absolutely necessary.
+This simplicity is core to Clutch's values as we want to keep Clutch easy to deploy and configure and cloud provider agnostic, with as few external dependencies as possible.

 ## Solution

-Which leads us to our solution, simply called Frontend Asset Passthrough.
+This leads us to our solution, which we call Frontend Asset Passthrough.
-When a request for a static asset does not reside on disk Clutch will fallback to a configured provider to look for the asset.
+How this works is simple: when a request for a static asset does not reside on disk, Clutch will fallback to a configured provider to look for the asset.

 Lets first take a look at the [proto configration](https://github.com/lyft/clutch/blob/890245e7d2a1bf91623a9e74b39f1083dbd5ea2c/api/config/gateway/v1/gateway.proto#L105-L119) and then will go into more detail.